ivanbruel/webdriver.sh/README.md

 sudo webdriver -u URL
 ```

-Downloads and installs the drivers from the package at URL.
-There is a nice list of available drivers/URLs maintained [here](http://www.macvidcards.com/drivers.html)
+Downloads the package at URL and install the drivers inside.
+There is a nice list of available URLs maintained [here](http://www.macvidcards.com/drivers.html)

 #### Uninstall